HarvardMapCollection/tutorials-share/content/workshops/environment-public-health/2-opening-understanding-files/index.md

 The EJ Populations dataset serves as a planning and analytical tool to locate neighborhoods that may face disproportionate environmental burdens or have limited access to environmental benefits due to socioeconomic factors.

 ## In-class activity
+> Mock research question: You are opening a new health clinic.
+How might you go about understanding barriers to access?

 1. Visit the EJ population dataset in the Harvard Geospatial Library (HGL): [Environmental Justice Populations by Census Block Group, Boston, Massachusetts, 2020](https://hgl.harvard.edu/catalog/harvard-rtlmod1-envjusticepop-boston-2020).

 > 💡 Discussion: Where does this dataset come from?